dylan-lang/dylan-programming-book/source/nexcept.rst

 Problems with the informal exception protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are several significant problems with the approach used in `See
+There are several significant problems with the approach used in
-The + method using informal exceptions <nexcept.htm#18519>`_:
+`The + method using informal exceptions <nexcept.htm#18519>`_:

 -  As we saw in the *correct-arrival-time* method, most callers of the
    *+* function must check the type of the value returned.
 This type